Upcoming Events

 • June 25 - Plants in the eyes of pollinators; Jennifer Apland, MSU Herbarium Collections Coordinator

-• July 23 - Topic TBD; Bethany Troy, Botanical Lead & Head Horticulturist
+• July 23 - Botany by Bethany; Bethany Troy, Botanical Lead & Head Horticulturist

-• August 27 - Topic TBD; Katie Fry, Collections Manager
+• August 27 - A Feast for the Senses; Katie Fry, Collections Manager

 • October 22 - Riverbank restoration and clean-up; Carolyn Miller, Arboretum & Invasive Species Coordinator